MikroElektronika/mikrosdk_click_v2/clicks/thermo16/README.md

 ## Examples Description

->  This demo-app shows the temperature measurement procedure using Thermo 16 click.
+>  This demo-app shows the temperature measurement procedure using Thermo 16 Click.

 **The demo application is composed of two sections :**